 - Does she already have it?
 Is it available already on a streaming service she uses?

 Also, keep in mind that not all screen time is wasted time.
 Plenty of shows teach social skills nowadays.
 This is a safe, entertaining way for her to explore the world’s complexities.
+The subtitles are good for reading, too.

 Most of Katie’s birthday list is movies this year.